kiril-dragomirov/nbu-e-student/README.md

 After logging in students will see the Home Page which contains information about most recent news.

 ## *Evaluation*
 After that they can continue with 'Evaluation' where students can check their grades and teachers can write them.
 A student can not check other student grades.
-Also from this tab students can find their individual protocs which are used in order to go on exam which you couldnt pass before.
+Also from this tab students can find their individual protocols which are used in order to go on exam which you couldnt pass before.

 ## *Schedules*
 Next tab which is visible to students are schedules where students can get informed about there future classes.
 Students can check individual schedules, which are schedules designed individually by each student.
 Not to miss Session schedules where students can check for their main exams in the end of the year.
 Also there are official working hours in which students can get in  touch with the lecturer and discuss things face to face.